vinaypn/vinaypn-old.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Associate Professor in the [Department of Computer Science and Engineering](http://www.cse.iitk.ac.in) in the [Indian Institute of Technology, Kanpur](http://www.iitk.ac.in).
-Previously I have worked at Bell Labs Antwerp, been a Postdoctoral Fellow in KU Leuven with [Prof. Luc Van Gool](https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html) and obtained a Ph.D. while being guided by [Prof. Subhasis Chaudhuri](https://www.ee.iitb.ac.in/~sc/).
+I am currently a faculty member in the [Department of Computer Science](https://www.bath.ac.uk/departments/department-of-computer-science/) in the [University of Bath](https://www.bath.ac.uk/).
+Previously I have worked at the Department of Computer Science and Engineering at IIT Kanpur, Bell Labs Antwerp, been a Postdoctoral Fellow in KU Leuven with [Prof. Luc Van Gool](https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html) and obtained a Ph.D. while being guided by [Prof. Subhasis Chaudhuri](https://www.ee.iitb.ac.in/~sc/).

 I am interested in research in Computer Vision and Machine Learning.
 I am specifically interested in the following areas of research:
 * Visual Recognition with Scarce Supervision